nesh170/SLogo/DESIGN/DESIGN.md

 Design Details
 ==========
 ###Model
+The Model is the main class that takes in and executes SLogo commands.
+It uses and works with many other classes to do this, as described above, including Parser, Turtle, Statement/Command, and Program.
+It’s internal and external APIs are relatively short, with only two methods each, because the Model currently only has two main functions: to take in an execute a program and also to change the language if the user requests, and it delegates a lot of this work to other classes.

+The control flow within the Model API is straightforward: when processCommand() from the external API is called, this method then calls the parse() method from the internal API of the Parser class to parse the string and add the commands to a Program.
+Then execute() is called, which calls execute on the program, in which each command will be executed according the the user’s code, and the commands will call methods in the view to update the turtles in the SLogo window.
+This implementation is very open to the extension of new commands because the process of parsing and the control flow is generic and would remain the same no matter what commands are available to the user.

+Each command object is responsible for implementing the function of a command available to the user.
+These commands make calls on the model itself, model turtle objects, and the view based on what their functionality is.
+The design of the command hierarchy is such that each command object implements a method called execute() that it inherits from the super command class (called Statement).
+Thus, any number of new commands could be added to the hierarchy that implement execute differently to perform a different function.

+The method changeLanguage() from the external API takes in a String that represents the language to change to, and calls a method on the parser to update the patterns of the commands that it looks for in the user code.
+The model thus depends on resource files that contain the commands in different languages.
+This method also allows our program to be compatible with any number of language files that may be added in the future.

 The explanation of each of the Model API is listed below.

 #####Model External API

 public void changeLanguage(String language)